Calvin-CS/SkelScratch/README.md

 Click "Ok", "I understand, continue", and "Ok".
 If you see a bunch of blocks show up, congratulations, SkelScratch is now loaded!

+Optional: Samples

+Go to <a href="https://github.com/visor841/SkelScratch/releases" target="_blank">SkelScratch</a>.
+Click on "SkelScratch.Samples.zip".
+Save the file.
+Go to your downloads folder and right-click on "SkelScratch.Samples.zip", and click "Extract All...", and then click "Extract" in the bottom right.
+Go back to ScratchX.
+Click "File" in the top left, then "Load Project".
+Navigate to where you downloaded the samples, and double-click on the one you want to open.

 ***Troubleshooting***

 The client connects to port 8181.